benswift/benswift.github.io/_talks/creative-potential-of-random.md

 permalink: /talks/creative-potential-of-random/
 date: "2017-08-17 16:00:00 +1100"
 summary: >-
-  There's so much to randomness than just "crazy, unpredictable dice rools".
+  There's so much to randomness than just "crazy, unpredictable dice rolls".
-  Wnderstanding the different types of randomness allows us to shape this randomness for our own creative ends.
+  Understanding the different types of randomness allows us to shape this randomness for our own creative ends.
 A talk given as a guest lecture to [COMP1720: Art & Interaction in New Media](https://cs.anu.edu.au/courses/comp1720/) in 2017.
 ---